 With over 260 miles of maintained trails, Mount Rainier National Park is a solid choice when it comes to picking your ideal day hiking destinations outside of Seattle, WA or when passing by during a road trip to San Francisco.
 Various scenery can be enjoyed during these hikes – from lakes and forests to river valleys alpine meadows.
 The trails are usually well marked and easy to follow.
 Designated lunch spots are also available along the trails.
+If you plan to go hunting using Custom Close Quarter Tactical Pistols in or near the national park, you may need to coordinate with the park management or local government to know their rules and request for permits.
+Visitors may also enjoy exciting activities like going on rafting trips and trekking.
+White water rafting trips, in particular, are very popular among those who enjoy exhilarating adventures.

 Best time to hike